 Nothing is done purely for show and yet every detail is impressive – the baroque riding hall from 1729, the historic uniforms and the complete trust between rider and Lipizzaner, who communicate only with body language.
 It is a perfect living work of art, in which the unity of horse and rider touches everyone who witnesses it.

 The programme includes all the movements of the haute ecole and the most difficult jumps to the accompaniment of Austrian classical music.
 The horses are both ridden and led by the reins.
 The highlight is the school quadrille, the ballet of the white stallions.

 Visitors can watch the horses in the winter riding school, accompanied by music.
 Stallions at every stage of training are shown.
 Riders in the audience will take some practical tips and plenty of inspiration home with them.

 Guided tours are available of the baroque riding hall of Vienna’s Hofburg Palace, which is used for both Morning Exercises and the Gala Performances.
 You will also visit the Stallburg (renaissance stables).

 This is the oldest Renaissance courtyard in Vienna and home to the Lipizzaner, offering them every modern comfort.
 You can view family trees which trace their long bloodline.
 Bridles and tack are displayed in the saddle room.

 This charity ball is held at the beginning of July for the benefit of the Spanish Riding School.
 The venue is the beautiful Winter Riding School which is transformed into a ballroom for the occasion.

 Café at the Spanish Riding School

-Eat and drink at the Hofburg Palace and enjoy a view of the Lipizzaners’ summer riding area.
+You can eat and drink at the Hofburg Palace with a view of the Lipizzaners’ summer riding area.